tc39/proposal-temporal/meetings/agenda-minutes-2020-10-01.md

     * SFC: Floating is long, it's 8 characters while all the others are 5.
 But I like the mental model behind it.

-    * (Discusson on which options to put on the Twitter poll)
+    * (Discussion on which options to put on the Twitter poll)

     * SFC: Naive is Eurocentric design as well, because it's not naive in China or India to ignore the time zone.